abridged/collabland-dev/help-docs/command-center/create-a-tgr/gtc-passport.md

 7. Click "Save".

-The TGR configuration of a Passport TGR should look like this:
+The final configuration of a Passport TGR should look like this:

 <div class="text--center">
    <img  src={img1} alt="Create a Gitcoin Passport TGR" />